 This is exactly the same as adding an ‘Essential’ or ‘Digitisation’ tag and you can find the full instructions on the 'Add items' page.

-For each item you want to recommend click on the edit symbol :
+For each item you want to request click on the pencil symbol :

 Then select the tag ‘Accessible format request’: